Setting up Google Analytics Goals and Funnels for my website

 Every time a visitor to your website completes one of your Goals, it's logged as a conversion in your Google Analytics account.

-Example: setting up a Goal and Funnel to analyze traffic to the checkout page
+Example: set up a Goal and Funnel

 Click the Admin link on your Google Analytics home page: